We’ve received a number of inquiries about building germination chambers so we have decided to provide some consolidated resources and guidance.

 Sealing of both the structure and insulation is important for maintaining both temperature and humidity.
 Caulking of lumber seams can help prevent air leakage there.
 Insulation adhesive can be used to join seams between insulation panels or between insulation and framing and can be used to bond multiple layers of insulation together.
 Insulation tape or greenhouse poly repair tape can be used to seal seams as well.
 Canned spray foam can be used to close up larger holes that are required for routing the wires of thermostats, lighting, and heaters.

 Heating can be accomplished using heating mats, heating pads, or small space heaters.
 Some growers have used crock pots filled with vegetable oil as an inexpensive heater; the oil doesn’t evaporate but provides some thermal mass and surface area for heat transfer to the air.
 Other growers have found incandescent light bulbs work for this purpose, though with advances in lighting efficiency such as compact fluorescent and LED lights this becomes less of an option.
 Some larger chambers may be best heated with a unit heater or by connecting to a hot water source via PEX, baseboard or hydronic unit heater if readily available.
+We provide guidance on heaters in our post about warm rooms and we offer an online heat load calculator to help size heaters.

 The heater can be easily controlled with a thermostat.
 Good, digital thermostats can be ordered with pre-wired plugs to make installation easy for the electrical novice.
 Remember that with most digital thermostats the sensing probe can be located quite a distance from the location being controlled.
 This means you can position the display and control panel where it is convenient for you even if the chamber is tucked into a corner or under a bench.

 A well-insulated and sealed chamber requires remarkably little heat addition to maintain a reasonable germination temperature.
 For example, you only need about 75 Watts of heat input to keep an R-24 chamber (4’x6’x8′) at 65 F inside when it is 35 F outside (if it is well sealed).
+To estimate your heating requirement, use our online heat load calculator.

 If you’re planning on using lights in your chamber, remember that these will add some heat to the space as well.